ray-chenn/Gender-Inclusiveness/README.md

   To run, execute: jupyter notebook
   It is recommended you save a shortcut for that specific directory as that workspace can only be accessed through running jupyter notebook there.

+For a beginner's guide to Jupyter Notebook: https://www.youtube.com/watch?v=5pf0_bpNbkw

 Installing plug-ins for program
   Execute:
   pip install openai